American Association for Geriatric Psychiatry

-The American Association for Geriatric Psychiatry is a learned society of professionals aiming to improve the quality of life for the elderly population, promote a healthy aging process, and a greater awareness of geriatric mental health issues.
+The American Association for Geriatric Psychiatry (AAGP) is a learned society of professionals aiming to improve the quality of life for the elderly population, promote a healthy aging process, and a greater awareness of geriatric mental health issues.

 History

 The association was founded in 1978 by 11 professionals who were concerned about the issues that uniquely affect older adults' mental health and well-being.
 The organization was founded at a time when the percentage of older adults in the United States was growing, which made this organization particularly important.
 Now, the association has nearly 2,000 members, including psychiatrists and other health care professionals, across the United States, Canada, and abroad.

 Past presidents

 The following persons have been president of the association:

 Public outreach

 The Geriatric Mental Health Foundation is a not-for-profit, 501(c)3 organization created by the association to promote awareness of geriatric psychiatry, to reduce mental health stigmas, and to educate the public about mental health issues which disproportionately affect the elderly.
 Additionally, the foundation focuses on prevention of these late-in-life disorders, and promotes healthy aging practices.